Light Rule In Light-Gateway

 -> access-control runtime builds rule context

--> light-rule evaluates req-acc rules
+-> light-rule evaluates req-acc CEL expressions

 -> denied: return JSON-RPC error -32001